sizu-capsaicin/web-playground/python/scraping/README.md

 This program check the stock by scraping with Python.

-If you register the command to exec this script with cron or a similar service, you can check the stock.
+If you register the command to exec this script with cron or a similar service, you can check the stock regularly.

 If you use cron ...